huanli233/HikageCompat/README.md

         )
     }
 }
-// You can also build the root layout directly, but you need to have a UI Context. val context: Context
-// Make sure the Context is UI Context. if (!context.isUiContext) return
+// Get the root layout.
+val root = hikage.root
-// It returns the type (generic) of the first layout, such as LinearLayout below.
+// You can also convert it to the type of the first layout, equivalent to hikage.root as LinearLayout.
-// The layout will be built immediately and cannot be modified.
-// Please be careful to make sure the context parameter is initialized. val root = Hikageable(
-    context = context,
-    // You can also customize the actions after each view is created. onViewCreated = { name, view ->
-        // ...
-    }
-) {
-    LinearLayout(
-        attrs = {
-            // ...
-        },
-        lpparams = {
-            // ...
-        }
-    ) {
-        // ...
-    }
+// Thanks to Kotlin's features, using Hikageable(...) { ... }.rootAsType() directly does not require filling in generics. val root = hikage.rootAsType<LinearLayout>()
-}.toView() // Convert to standard view.
+// Set to Activity.
+setContentView(root)
+// Get the built layout internal components (first solution). val textView = hikage.textView val button = hikage.button
+// Get the built layout internal components (second solution). val textView = hikage.get<TextView>("text_view") val button = hikage.get<MaterialButton>("button")
 ```

 ## Preview with Android Studio